This is a snapshot of the pandemic as of March 2021, looking at what life is like in Sydney Australia, and looking out at the world.

 I have been following Covid-19 since January 2020 I felt the world too complacent, through to today March 17 2021, when I now fear there may be too much faith in vaccines.
 Israel has been at the forefront of vaccination, and should provide an early indicator of what to expect.
 So today I thought I would check on the latest from Israel.
 What I found sounded almost unbelievable good!
 Until I realised, yes, it should not be believed.
 The data is presented in a very misleading way.

-Surprisingly, humanity is at ‘peak child‘ and looks to be heading to population stability.
-We are still are left with the aftermath and an overpopulated planet, but of the population explosion, is ending.
-Human ‘births’ per woman has fallen from 5.0 in around 1960, to around 2.3 in 2021.
+So, why are birth-rates falling?
 There are countless studies of population trends, but in the end, most explanations for the fall in population contain contradictions.
-Three main types of explanations for the decline in birth rates coming just when it was needed are explored here.
+Three main types of explanations for the decline in birth rates coming just when it was needed, are explored here.

 Both Google and Facebook earn their revenue as ‘persuaders’, so it comes as no surprise that Google and Facebook have both tried to persuade the public that the Australian government is just being mean to the poor, hardworking companies who always put their customers first by asking Google and Facebook to pay for news content.
 But what is fair?
 If Google and Facebook controlling the news we see is inevitable, does it matter?